 Ping pong is most certainly not an offensive term for the sport, as per, Nic Hautaumki.
 It is derived from ‘ping pang qiu’ in Mandarin Chinese (same pronunciation) which translates literally to “ping pong ball.”

 In other words, Ping Pong is the correct, Mandarin Chinese name for the sport.
-If any term should be considered offensive or dismissive, it’s table tennis!”
+If any term should be considered offensive or dismissive, it’s called table tennis!”

 However, others believe that this is completely untrue because the name ‘ping pong’ is an onomatope, derived from the sound the ball makes after getting in contact with the paddle and tabletop.